true-while/AzureFastStartForIoT/Fraud Detection/README.md

 8. From the pop-up dialog, you should see the name and IP of your device has been autodetected (*minwinpc -- 192.168.1.5* in this case), __click 'select'__  to set it as the target for deployment device. *If your device is not shown, you can manually enter the IP address being sure to use the default authentication mode (i.e. Universal - unencrypted).
 The chances are however that if you don't see your device appearing under "Auto Detected" then it 1) might not functioning correctly, 2) might not show up if you are accessing the device wirelessly - you either enter a IP address manually or connect the device via an ethernet cable.*
 9. ![Remote Machine dialog](images/connections1.png) ![Remote Machine dialog2](images/connections2.png)
 10. You'll now need to tell Visual Studio to compile the application for the ARM platform (which a requirement to run on the RPi). __Right-click__ on the name of your solution in Solution Explorer and choose *"Configuration Manager".*
-11. Set the entire project to compile against ARM.
-Be sure to check "Debug" and "Deploy" against the SecuritySystemUWP application at the same time.
-This ensures that when you click to run the application, it is deployed afresh to the destination device and then attaches the remote debugger.
+11. Set the *Active solution platform* setting to __ARM__.
+Click __Close__.
 12. Right-click on the __com.microsoft.maker.SecuritySystem__ project and select "Build".
 This will download nuget packages and compile this project.
 13. Repeat the process for the __OneDriveConnector__, __PirSensor__ and __UsbCamera__ projects.
 14. Finally repeat for the __SecuritySystemUWP__ project. *All projects should have built with out errors (some warnings about async methods might be seen - these can be ignored).*
-15. You can now deploy and test the application by pressing `F5`. *The first time you deploy an applicatioln it make take some time as required framework updates are installed onto the device - Visual Studio may even display some "This is taking too long messages" - Be patient!
+15. You can now deploy and test the application by pressing `F5`. *The first time you deploy an application it make take some time as required framework updates are installed onto the device - Visual Studio may even display some "This is taking too long messages" - Be patient!
 Subsequent deployments will be much quicker.*

 Configuring the Web App
 =======================